 If you have a severe allergic reaction, do not give another injection of COSENTYX.

 New cases of inflammatory bowel disease or "flare-ups" can happen with COSENTYX, and can sometimes be serious.
 If you have inflammatory bowel disease (ulcerative colitis or Crohn's disease), tell your doctor if you have worsening disease symptoms during treatment with COSENTYX or develop new symptoms of stomach pain or diarrhea.

-Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
-Know the medicines you take.
-Keep a list of your medicines to show your doctor and pharmacist when you get a new medicine.
+have any other medical conditions and all the medicines you take, including prescription and over‑the‑counter medicines, vitamins, and herbal supplements.
+Keep a list of your medicines to show your healthcare provider and pharmacist when you get a new medicine.

 are pregnant or plan to become pregnant.
 It is not known if COSENTYX can harm your unborn baby.
 You and your doctor should decide if you will use COSENTYX.

 are breastfeeding or plan to breastfeed.
 It is not known if COSENTYX passes into your breast milk.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch ↗, or call 1-800-FDA-1088.

 Please see full Prescribing Information, including Medication Guide.